Eng3l/bitacora/README.md

 ## Data structure

-Inside the folder data you must put the events in the next format `YYYY-MM-DD-Simple_Label.json` and inside that json the next structure:
+Inside the folder data you must put the events in the next format `YYYYMMDD-Simple_Label.geojson` and inside that json the next structure:

 ```json